wbnns/learnhowtocode/deep-dives/ruby-on-rails/active-record/README.md

 ORM stands for Object-Relational-Mapping.
 It basically means that Active Record takes data which is stored in a database table using rows and columns, which needs to be modified or retrieved by writing SQL statements \(if you're using a SQL database\), and it lets you interact with that data as though it was a normal Ruby object.

-So if I want to get an array containing a listing of all the users, instead of writing code to initiate a connection to the database, then doing some sort of `SELECT * FROM users` query, and converting those results into an array, I can just type `User.all` and Active Record gives me that array filled with User objects that I can play with as I'd like.
+So if we want to get an array containing a listing of all the users, instead of writing code to initiate a connection to the database, then doing some sort of `SELECT * FROM users` query, and converting those results into an array, we can just type `User.all` and Active Record gives me that array filled with User objects that we can play with as we'd like.
 Wow!

 Even more impressive, it doesn't really matter which type of database you're using \(as long as you've set up the `config/database.yml` file properly\), Active Record smooths out all the differences between those databases for you so you don't have to think about it.
 You focus on writing code for your application, and Active Record will think about the nitty gritty details of connecting you to your database.
 It also means that if you switch from one database to another, you don't actually need to change any major application code, just some configuration files.
 Sounds logical, right?

 ## Models

 That's a step ahead of ourselves, though, because first it makes sense to think about what the relationship is between Rails and a database anyway.
 It's actually pretty straightforward -- you want to store information about your users, so you create a database table called `users`.
-You want to be able to access that data from your application, so you create a model called `User`, which is really just a Ruby file which inherits from Active Record and thus gets to use all the handy methods I was alluding to earlier like `all` and `find` and `create`.
+You want to be able to access that data from your application, so you create a model called `User`, which is really just a Ruby file which inherits from Active Record and thus gets to use all the handy methods we were alluding to earlier like `all` and `find` and `create`.
 One table corresponds with one model which inherits from Active Record.

 ### **Working with Models**